 Derek Schmidt was elected the 44th attorney general of Kansas in 2010 and was reelected to a second term in 2014.

-In 2013, Attorney General Schmidt personally and successfully defended a Kansas murder conviction on appeal before the U.S. Supreme Court.
+Attorney General Schmidt personally and successfully defended a Kansas murder conviction on appeal before the U.S. Supreme Court.
 He has led the successful efforts to strengthen Kansas law against human trafficking, to repair the state’s “Hard 50” sentencing law, to toughen penalties for defrauding senior citizens and for stealing from the Kansas Medicaid program, to extend the Do-Not-Call law to cover consumer cellphones, and to enact the Kansas RICO law to combat drug-and-gang violence.

 Attorney General Schmidt is a graduate of Independence High School and studied at Independence Community College.
 He earned his bachelor's degree in journalism from the University of Kansas, his master's degree in international politics from the University of Leicester in the United Kingdom, and his law degree from Georgetown University Law Center.